-Monthly Financial Report (MFR) for State General Funds
+Monthly Financial Reporting for State General Funds

-All subgrantees provide CDVSA with a monthly report of expenses for each state-funded award they receive which includes all General Fund victim service awards, Community Readiness (CR) and Community Based Primary Prevention Programs (CBPPP), Battering Intervention Programs (BIP), and Prison Battering Prevention (PBP) awards.
-The reports are due on the 15th following every monthly reporting period.
+All subgrantees provide CDVSA with a monthly report of expenses for each state-funded award they receive which includes all General Fund victim service awards, Community Readiness (CR) and Community Based Primary Prevention Programs (CBPPP), Battering

+Intervention Programs (BIP), and Prison Battering Prevention (PBP) awards.
+The reports are made and approved inside of GrantVantage and are due on the 30th of the month following the reporting month, regardless of whether or not there were expenditures that month.

-Monthly Reimbursement Request for Federal Funds
+Monthly Financial Reporting for Federal Funds

 Federal funds are dispersed to subgrantees on a reimbursement basis, unlike General Funds.
-Therefore, it is necessary to submit monthly reimbursement requests for actual expenditures.
-These requests are considered timely if received by the 15th of every following month.
-Late arriving requests may result in payment being delayed until the next month.
+Therefore, it is necessary to submit monthly financial reports for actual expenditures.
+These reports are considered timely if created and approved in the GrantVantage system by the 30th of every following month.
+Late reports may result in payment being delayed until the next month.

-NOTE: Reimbursement Requests are expected to be received even if there were no expenditures that month, in which case the request will indicate \$0 in the expenditure columns.
+NOTE: Monthly reports are expected to be created in GrantVantage even if there were no expenditures that month, in which case the report will indicate \$0 in the expenditure columns.